 - University of Miami Miller School of Medicine

-Urine biomarkers that currently are approved or are under development are discussed in this topic.
-The clinical presentation and initial diagnosis of bladder cancer, the rationale and overall approach to screening high-risk populations, and the approach to surveillance in patients who have been treated for non-muscle invasive disease are discussed separately.
+Urine biomarkers that currently are approved or under development for urothelial cancer are discussed in this topic.
+The clinical presentation and initial diagnosis of bladder cancer, the rationale and overall approach to screening high-risk populations, and the approach to surveillance in patients who have been treated for non-muscle-invasive disease are discussed separately.
 (See "Clinical presentation, diagnosis, and staging of bladder cancer" and "Screening for bladder cancer" and "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Posttreatment surveillance'.)

 Urine biomarkers have potential applications in individuals in whom bladder cancer is suspected based upon the presence of hematuria, overactive bladder symptoms, or an unusually high risk of tumor.
 Urine biomarkers may also have a role in detecting recurrences in patients who have been treated for non-muscle-invasive disease.
 They may also be used in the evaluation of upper tract radiographic abnormalities and for monitoring patients after treatment of ureteral or renal pelvic transitional cell carcinoma.